justarecipe/justarecipe.github.io/_posts/2019-03-20-instant-pot-oreo-cheesecake.md

 ---
 Time: 5 hours total (50 minutes active); Makes 6-8 servings

+_This recipe is an easy introduction to using the Instant Pot for delicious cheesecakes._

 INGREDIENTS

 * 3/4 cup crushed Oreo cookies (or chocolate graham crackers)